 For a description of the auditor's responsibilities when performing an assurance engagement of the ESEF reporting, see: https://revisorforeningen.no/revisjonsberetninger

-Trondheim, 1 March 2023

-PricewaterhouseCoopers AS
+Trondheim, 29 February 2024 PricewaterhouseCoopers AS

-Rune Kenneth S. Lædre State Authorised Public Accountant (This document is signed electronically)

-Note: This translation from Norwegian has been prepared for information purposes only.
+Rune Kenneth S. Lædre State Authorised Public Accountant Note: This translation from Norwegian has been prepared for information purposes only.